-[PLEASE NOTE: I have made editorial notations, throughout, to make it easier to read wherever there are formating problems that I couldn’t correct.
-For example, whenever a bullet point contains multiple paragraphs, only the first paragraph is properly aligned.]
+[Please note: I have made editorial notations where there are formating problems I couldn’t correct.
+For example, when a bullet point contains multiple paragraphs, only the first is properly aligned.]

-Here is this website’s Table of Contents: [There is also a Blog, below!]
+Below is this website’s Table of Contents: [This Home page also contains a Blog.]

-I am devoting my life to “saving the planet,” but I need your help: Read this first!
+I am devoting my life to “saving the planet,” but I could use your help: Read this first!